This article is part of a larger series on Business Financing.

 Series B fundraising and valuation statistics include:

-The dramatic increase in the fundraising amounts and valuations of startups that raise Series B results from larger early funding rounds.
-Another major cause is the increase in the time that previous rounds afford startups to scale.
-With the growth of startup ecosystems, multiple enterprise-level solutions enable quicker scaling.
+The dramatic increase in the fundraising amounts and valuations of startups that raise Series B results from larger early rounds in Series A. Another major cause is the increase in the time that previous rounds afford startups to scale.
+With the growth of startup ecosystems, there are multiple enterprise-level solutions that enable quicker scaling.

-Series B investors include venture capital firms like:
+Series B investors include venture capital firms such as:

-Venture capital firms are the primary investors in Series B funding.
-The best venture capital firms vary by industry, geographic location, and an entrepreneur’s ability to receive an introduction.
-However, the primary reason that venture capital firms dominate this funding round is that they can offer substantial capital and expertise to help scale the company.
+Venture capital firms are the primary investors in Series B funding as they can offer substantial capital and expertise to help scale the company.

 Series C Funding Round

-Startups that scale with a Series B round of funding, sometimes raise a Series C round from investors.
-Most times, this round of funding is used to scale reach and operations on a national or international level.
+Startups that scale with a Series B round of funding may subsequently raise a Series C round from investors.
+This round of funding is typically used to scale reach and operations on a national or international level.
 This is the round in which most of the well-known venture capital firms behind major companies like Facebook and Uber invest.

 Series C fundraising and valuation statistics include:

-Although the average amount that startups raise with Series C funding is higher than the previous funding round, the increase is not as large as previous rounds.
+Although the average amount that startups raise with Series C funding is higher than the previous funding round, the percentage increase isn’t as large as in previous rounds.
 Investors receive a smaller amount of equity at this stage because the company is generating sufficient revenue to scale operations and is now preparing for an IPO or acquisition.
 In both scenarios, overvaluation can hurt all the investors involved, so this round is more conservative.

 Series C investors include venture capital firms such as:

 The venture capital firms that invest in startups raising a Series C funding round are more established and command greater name recognition.
 The primary factors contributing to this are the expertise, leverage, and scale that these investors have.
-Companies raising this round of funding can be more selective about investors, require a different set of expertise, and need a large amount of capital.
+Companies seeking Series C funding can be more selective about investors, require a different set of expertise, and need a large amount of capital.

 Series D Funding Rounds

 Series D and subsequent fundraising rounds are the least common but also the largest overall.
-Startups use this round of funding to fuel further expansion and prepare for an exit.
-An exit can be an acquisition or an IPO.
-At this stage, startups need capital to operate and grow, and the expertise on its team that investment banks and private equity firms can provide.
+Startups use this round of funding to fuel further expansion and prepare for either acquisition or an IPO.
+At this stage, startups need capital to operate and grow and the expertise on its team that investment banks and private equity firms can provide.